zulip/zulip/templates/zerver/help/dark-theme.md

 {settings_tab|display-settings}

-2. Under **Theme**, configure **Color scheme**.
+2. Under **General**, configure **Theme**.

 {end_tabs}

-The default is **Sync with computer**, which detects which theme to use based on the color scheme used by your operating system.
+The default is **Automatic (follows system settings)**, which detects which theme to use based on the theme used by your operating system.

-You can also specify **Dark theme** or **Light theme** if you'd like Zulip to use the same color scheme regardless of your operating system configuration.
+You can also specify **Dark theme** or **Light theme** if you'd like Zulip to use the same theme regardless of your operating system configuration.